Linda Announces 2013 Scholarship Winners

-Linda Lael Miller 2013 Scholarships for Women competition has ended, with 1,648 entries received by the August 30, 2013 deadline.
-Applications were received from all 50 U.S. states and two territories and from 11 Canadian provinces.
+Linda Lael Miller's 2013 Scholarships for Women competition generated more than 1,500 entries from worthy candidates in all 50 U.S. states and two territories and from 11 Canadian provinces.

 Linda Lael Miller Scholarships for Women Program Overview